 High sensitivity is present in around 20-25% of people (and a similar percentage in some animals), and it’s more easy to see in small children – adults developing coping mechanisms, so it’s not always as clear.
 This totally fits with our observations about other children.

 Highly sensitive people don’t get more sensory input, but they do appear to process it more intensely.
-You can probably see how this results in a lot of the traits mentioned above, but let me give an example that applies to Isaac: reading.
-Isaac doesn’t just let the story go in, he points all all the tiny details in the pictures, and asks questions about crazy-detailed things:
+You can probably see how this results in a lot of the traits mentioned above, but let me give an example that applies to small children: reading.
+Some kids just breeze through a book.
+But have you ever come across a child who doesn’t just let the story go in; who points all all the tiny details in the pictures, and asks questions about crazy-detailed things:

 - That owl has yellow feet!